Trevor Murdoch: NWA Worlds Heavyweight Champion (2021–2022)

-Alliance with Mike Knox (2023–present)
+Alliance with Mike Knox (2023–2026)

-On the March 21 episode of NWA Powerrr, Murdoch took on Daisy Kill and Talos in a Handicap match, Kill and Talos gang up on Murdoch.
-Mike Knox makes the save, and the referee calls for the bell.
+On the March 21 episode of NWA Powerrr, Murdoch took on Daisy Kill and Talos in a Handicap match, Kill and Talos ganged up on Murdoch, Mike Knox made the save and the referee called for the bell.
 On April 7 at NWA 312 Pre-Show, Murdoch and Knox defeated Daisy Kill and Talos.
 On the April 25 episode of NWA Powerrr, Murdoch and Knox defeated The Fixers (Jay Bradley & Wrecking Ball Legursky) in a Crockett Cup 2023 qualifying match.
 Murdoch and Knox defeated Magnum Muscle (Dak Draper and Mims) in the second round, The Mortons (Ricky Morton and Kerry Morton) in the quarterfinal, The Midnight Riders (Tyrus and Chris Adonis) in the semifinal and Blunt Force Trauma (Carnage and Damage) in the tournament final, winning the Crockett Cup.

 On September 3, 2024, at NWA Back to the Territories, Murdoch and Knox defeated Blunt Force Trauma (Carnage and Damage) to win the NWA World Tag Team Championship for the first time.
+They held the titles until the NWA 77th Anniversary Show, which aired on November 18, 2025, during which they lost to The Immortals (Kratos and Odinson).

+Second retirement (2026)

+On April 5, 2026, following a singles match against Pretty Boy Smooth at the 2026 Crockett Cup, Murdoch announced that he would be retiring from in-ring competition.
+He plans to stay active behind the scenes with World League Wrestling and Harley Race's Wrestling Academy.

+On the June 27 episode of NWA Powerrr (taped April 25), Murdoch revealed he suckered the fans into thinking he was retiring just to hear their praises, and then said he didn't need them any more.
+Tag team partner Mike Knox presented him with a cape and crown and Murdoch began to refer to himself as King Trevor Murdoch (an homage to his mentor Harley Race's gimmick nearly 40 years prior in WWF).